shraja7/phonebook/README.md

 - Display Contacts: All the added contacts are displayed in a list format, showing the name and phone number.
 - Update Contacts: Users can edit the name or phone number of existing contacts.
 - Delete Contacts: Contacts can be deleted from the phonebook.
+- Notification Component: Displays success or error messages for various operations.

 ## Getting Started